-The Company's evaluation of goodwill and indefinite lived intangible assets for impairment involves the comparison of the fair value of each reporting unit and indefinite lived intangible asset to the respective carrying value.
-The Company performed annual impairment tests using quantitative approaches for the FLIR reporting unit goodwill and the FLIR indefinite lived trademarks.
-As of the annual impairment test date, the carrying value of the FLIR reporting unit goodwill and the FLIR indefinite lived trademarks were \$5,748.0 million and \$685.0 million, respectively.
-Management used a combination of the discounted cash flow approach and the market approach to estimate fair value of the FLIR reporting unit, and the relief from royalty approach to estimate fair value of the FLIR indefinite lived trademarks.
-The estimation of fair value using these quantitative approaches requires management to make significant estimates and assumptions related to future revenue projections and the selected discount rates.
+The Company's evaluation of goodwill for impairment involves the comparison of the fair value of each reporting unit to the respective carrying value.
+For goodwill impairment testing using the quantitative approach, the Company used a combination of the discounted cash flow approach and the market approach to estimate fair value of the FLIR reporting unit.
+The Company's goodwill balance was \$8,002.8 million as of December 31, 2023, of which \$5,874.6 million was allocated to the FLIR reporting unit.
+The application of the discounted cash flow model requires management to make significant estimates and assumptions related to projected revenues and the selected discount rate.

-Given the estimation of fair value of both the FLIR reporting unit and FLIR indefinite lived trademarks requires management to make significant estimates and assumptions related to the forecasts of future revenue projections and the selection of the discount rates, performing audit procedures to evaluate the reasonableness of these estimates and assumptions required a high degree of auditor judgment and an increased extent of effort, including the need to involve our internal fair value specialists.
+Given the significant estimates and assumptions made by management to estimate the fair value of the FLIR reporting unit and the difference between the FLIR reporting unit's fair value and carrying value, performing audit procedures to evaluate the reasonableness of management's estimates and assumptions, specifically related to the projected revenues and selected discount rate, required a high degree of auditor judgment and an increased extent of effort, including the need to involve our fair value specialists